I tried creating a remote connection environment for Kiro IDE in Amazon SageMaker Unified Studio

 Once you have created a space, you can also start the remote server from Kiro.

-Click the AWS icon from Kiro's left menu, and the created space will be displayed in the SAGEMAKER UNIFIED STUDIO menu.
+Click the AWS icon in Kiro's left menu, and the space you created will appear in the SAGEMAKER UNIFIED STUDIO menu.

 At this point, the space is stopped.